 The features and pockets on men’s vs. women’s Osprey daypacks are the same.

 Guys, if you’re concerned, there’s nothing particularly “girly-looking” about Osprey’s “women’s” daypacks.
-If you have a shorter torso they may be a great choice.
+If you have a shorter torso or want a slightly smaller pack, they may be a great choice.

 How to Measure Your Torso for Choosing Osprey Daypack Sizes